jeancarl/tjbot-labs/emotional-light/nodejs/README.md

 ## Requirements

-In this lab, we'll use the listen and analyze tone methods to train TJBot to listen to utterances and analyze the emotion, shining an LED light based on which emotion is most prevalent.
+In this lab, you'll use the listen and analyze tone methods to train TJBot to listen to utterances and analyze the emotion, shining an LED light based on which emotion is most prevalent.

 You can run this lab on a physical TJBot or use the [TJBot simulator](https://ibm.biz/meet-tjbot).

 If you run this lab on a physical TJBot, you will need to connect a microphone and LED to the TJBot for this lab.

+## IBM Cloud account

+You will need a IBM Cloud account to create the IBM Watson services used in this lab.
+See [ibm.biz/start-tjbot-lab](https://ibm.biz/start-tjbot-lab) to register for and log into IBM Cloud.

 ## Train TJBot to Listen and React to Emotions